aitnacer-nabil/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile : Move the file betty from /tmp/ to /tmp/my_first_directory.
 8-firstdelete : delete file using rm -rf filename 9-firstdirdeletion : delete directory
+10-back : a script that changes the working directory to the previous one.